 - Getting acquainted with the aircraft, climb, descend, turn, take off and land.
 Your instructor teaches you how to react correctly during the flights you carry out with him on board.
 Once you are able to take full control of the aircraft, you will make your first solo flight around the Airport.

 - Training and completing your skills in take-offs and landings, flying around the area of the airport, either alone or with your instructor on board.
 You also learn how to prepare and make flights to other airports located abroad and you familiarize yourself with radiotelephony in English.
-Once you have completed this phase, your instructor submits you to the authority you for the practical flying examination to obtain your private pilots license.
+Once you have completed this phase, your instructor proposes you to the authority for the practical flying examination to obtain your private pilots license.